Power Decoding Reed--Solomon Codes Up to the Johnson Radius: New Key Equations

-\begin{remark} The shape of the above equations bears a tantalising resemblance to certain approaches for solving the Interpolation phase in the Guruswami--Sudan algorithm: the $\F[x]$-lattice characterisation as in \cite{lee_list_2009,beelen_key_2010}, and the (intermediate) Interpolation key equations as in \cite[Eqn.
+\begin{remark} The shape of the equations of \cref{thm:power_key} bears a striking resemblance to certain approaches for solving the Interpolation phase in the Guruswami--Sudan algorithm: the $\F[x]$ module characterisation as in \cite{lee_list_2009,beelen_key_2010}, and the (intermediate) Interpolation key equations as in \cite[Eqn.
 (31)]{zeh_interpolation_2011}.
-However, the Guruswami--Sudan algorithm has, a priori, nothing to do with the error locator, and the algebraic connection between the two sets of key equations is unclear.
-For instance, it is not known if one can easily obtain the error locator from an interpolation polynomial or vice versa. \end{remark}
+However, the Guruswami--Sudan algorithm has, a priori, nothing to do with the error locator, and the true connection between the two sets of key equations is unclear.
+For instance, it is not known if one can easily obtain the error locator from a Guruswami--Sudan interpolation polynomial or vice versa. \end{remark}

 \begin{remark} The original Power decoding can be described by analogy with decoding of certain Interleaved RS codes \cite{schmidt_syndrome_2010}.
 It would be interesting to find a similar analogue for the key equations of \cref{thm:power_key}. \end{remark}